Inside Balenciaga Fall/Winter 2026

 These garments echo Piccioli’s long exploration of drapery during his tenure at Valentino.
 They introduce emotional softness into an otherwise severe runway narrative.

-The most interesting tension of the collection arises precisely at this intersection.
+The tension of the collection sits at this intersection.

 Placed within a runway environment dominated by leather and oversized tailoring, the appearance of fluid draped dresses feels almost disruptive.